description: 2011 bay Warmblood type gelding

 Orion is a tall, strapping young lad whose came to us with a body that looked like he’d been through a war…covered in scrapes and cuts.
 He also was apparently hit or kicked in the face at some point, which resulted in a fractured lower jaw and several teeth knocked askew.
 Once in our care, he had surgery to remove the broken teeth as well as the impacted and infected food that built up in the space, which made him feel much better.
-He also arrived with some swelling in one of his hind legs, but x-rays came back clean and he appears to be sound on it.
-Orion was sent to trainer Nick Donahue to be started under saddle, and Nick reports that he is a nice horse, very kind and quick to learn.
+He also arrived with some swelling in one of his hind legs, but x‐rays came back clean and he appears to be sound on it.
+Orion was sent to trainer Nick Donahue to be started under saddle, and proved to be a very quick study!
+He was adopted straight from training by a very lucky adopter!

 Orion is finishing 90 days of training with Nick Donohue.
 He has come a long way from his intake and has turned out to be a wonderful riding partner.
 He is ready to start his new life!

 We had a call from Nick Donohue today with a great training report on Orion.
 He told us that he has been able to have a few other riders work Orion and each was very successful.
 He also said that he used Orion this week as a “support” horse for a troubled horse as they rode them outside together.
 WOW!
 Our sweet boy is just roughly 45 days under saddle and is already able to be used to help do a job and give another horse comfort in uneasy situations.
 That says a tremendous amount about his quality and temperament.
 Nick also said that of all the warmblood‐type horses he has started, Orion is by far his favorite!
 How cool is that?
 Nick says he has a good mind and is sensitive and forward moving.
 All this bodes well for Orion.
 Combined with the terrific start he’s receiving from Nick and his kind personality, this athletic young gelding has a very bright future ahead of him!